m-altmeyer/json-upload/README.md

 # json-upload
-A git repo stroing some entities as json
+A git repo storing some dummy entities as json